Wednesday, 30 December 2015

 Budget: $22, 500

-Box office: $250 million Curzon Artificial Curzon Artificial is the UK's leading independent film distributor.
+Curzon Artificial is the UK's leading independent film distributor.
 Founded in 1976, Curzon Artificial have been releasing critically acclaimed films to discerning UK audiences by some of the world's greatest directors.
 Since 2006, Curzon Artficial Eye has been part of Curzon World, a group of companies in the film entertainment industry which also includes the Curzon chain of 11 cinemas plus eight joint venture cinemas.
 Curzon launched its Curzon Home Cinema service in 2010, making films available to watch at home on the same day as their cinema release.
-Kiss of the Spider Women

 The trailer uses characteristics of film noir and is very cinematic.
 In the trailer, the stereotypical femme fatale is portrayed and is iconic imagery in the genre and narrative.
 The low-key lighting was something that stood out for me.
 Another aspect from the trailer that I noticed was the gradual change from the monochromic colour scheme to vibrant colour.
 I've hardly ever see this in films, and I think it would be interesting to use in our production.